veronicatesei/hcl-universal-orchestrator-chart/README.md

 If you define custom certificates, you are in charge of keeping them up to date, therefore, ensure you check their duration and plan to rotate them as necessary.
 To rotate custom certificates, delete the previous secret and upload a new secret, containing new certificates.
 The pod restarts automatically and the new certificates are applied.

+**Note:** Errors may occur when deploying HCL universal orchestrator using custom certificates without all DNS aliases correctly set.
+To aviod this, ensure that the **disableHostnameVerification** attribute in the **values.yaml** file is set to `true`.

 When using custom certificates make sure to update the following fields:

 			uno.hclaipilot.certificates.useCustomizedCert: true